Ruben Gallego

-Gallego was first elected to Congress in 2014.
-He was critical of Senator Kyrsten Sinema for her opposition to filibuster reform and some Democratic legislation.
-Democrats and liberal organizations encouraged him to run against Sinema, and in January 2023, Gallego announced his candidacy for the 2024 United States Senate election in Arizona.
-Sinema did not seek reelection.
-Gallego defeated the Republican nominee, Kari Lake, in the general election.
+Gallego was elected to Congress in 2014 as a progressive and drew attention for his combative social media presence, including criticism of Arizona senator Kyrsten Sinema, who opposed efforts to abolish the Senate filibuster to pass Democratic legislation.
+Democrats and progressive organizations encouraged him to challenge Sinema in the Democratic primary.
+In 2023, Gallego announced his candidacy for the 2024 U.S. Senate election in Arizona.
+Sinema later registered as an independent and chose not to seek reelection.
+Gallego rebranded himself as a moderate Democrat and defeated Republican nominee Kari Lake in the general election.

-Gallego is the first Latino to be elected to represent Arizona in the United States Senate.
-After taking office on January 3, 2025, he became one of the first two Colombian-American U.S. senators, along with Republican Bernie Moreno of Ohio.
+Gallego is the first Hispanic to be elected to represent Arizona in the United States Senate.
+After taking office, he became one of the first two Colombian American U.S. senators, along with Republican Bernie Moreno of Ohio.

 Early life and education

-Gallego was born in Chicago, and is a second-generation American, with a Colombian mother and a Mexican father.
-His mother, Elisa Gallego, was from Antioquia Department.
-Along with his three sisters, he was raised by a single mother.
-The family moved to the Chicago suburb of Evergreen Park, and he graduated from Evergreen Park Community High School.
+Gallego was born in Chicago, Illinois, and is a first-generation American, with a Colombian mother and a Mexican father.
+He and his three sisters were raised solely by their mother, Elisa Gallego, who was from Antioquia Department, Colombia.

+The family moved to the Chicago suburb of Evergreen Park, and Gallego graduated from Evergreen Park Community High School in 1998.

 Gallego attended Harvard College, where he became a member of Sigma Chi fraternity and graduated in 2004 with a bachelor's degree in government.